radek-drw/Portfolio/README.md

 #### Input Animations

-- Floating Labels: Labels are styled as placeholders inside input fields.
+- **Floating Labels**: Labels are styled as placeholders inside input fields.
-- Focus Animation: On focus, the label moves above the field and a bottom underline slides in from the left.
+- **Focus Animation**: On focus, the label moves above the field and a bottom underline slides in from the left.
-- Blur Behavior: If the input is empty on blur, the label and underline revert; filled inputs keep the label above.
+- **Blur Behavior**: If the input is empty on blur, the label and underline revert; filled inputs keep the label above.
 All animations are handled purely with CSS

 #### Form Validation Flow